cadia-lvl/samromur-chat/docs/runbook/faq.md

 * Did you both reach the thank you page?
 * Check the browser web dev tools Console tab for any red error messages.
     Screenshot them or copy and paste them.
-* Describe the problem in detail:
+* Describe the problem in detail.

 ## Admin Page Errors